KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 Tanzu Application Platform.

 The first relates to granting permissions to the providers used in the compositions.
-The `Composition` created earlier uses `Object` managed resources ultimately to create `RabbitmqCluster` resources.
+The `Composition` created earlier uses `Object` managed resources to create `RabbitmqCluster` resources.
 Therefore, you must grant `provider-kubernetes` permission to create `RabbitmqCluster` resources.
-You can do this by using an aggregating `ClusterRole` as follows.
+You do this by using an aggregating `ClusterRole`.

 The second RBAC element detects who is authorized to use the new service.
-This is an important piece of configuration.
-You are configuring an on-demand service and making it available to application teams.
+This is important because you are configuring an on-demand service and making it available to application teams.
 Without any other supporting policy in place, application teams can create as many `RabbitmqClusters` as they like.
-This is of course the whole point of an on-demand service, but you must be conscious of resource use, and might want to control who can create new service instances on-demand.
+However, you must be conscious of resource use and might want to control who can create new service instances on-demand.

-You can grant authorization by using standard Kubernetes RBAC resources.
+You grant authorization by using standard Kubernetes RBAC resources.
-Dynamic provisioning uses a custom RBAC verb, `claim`, which you can apply to classes to permit claiming from classes.
+Dynamic provisioning uses a custom RBAC verb, `claim`, which you can apply to classes to permit claiming from them.

+To configure RBAC:

-1. Configure a `ClusterRole` that grants permissions to the providers used in the compositions by creating a file named `provider-kubernetes-rmqcluster-read-writer.rbac.yaml` with the following contents.
+1. Configure a `ClusterRole` that grants permissions to the providers used in the compositions by creating a file named `provider-kubernetes-rmqcluster-read-writer.rbac.yaml` with the following contents:

     ```yaml
     # provider-kubernetes-rmqcluster-read-writer.rbac.yaml